Why I'm Building Cycles

 When I started sketching what became Cycles, I kept coming back to three principles from the middleware governance world:

 1. Enforcement must be atomic.
 In enterprise middleware, a half-applied policy is worse than no policy.
-If you reserve capacity for a transaction, that reservation must be atomic — either the full budget is locked or none of it is.
-Cycles uses a reserve-commit lifecycle borrowed directly from this principle.
-Budget is atomically reserved before an agent acts, actual usage is committed after, and unused budget is released.
-No race conditions.
-No time-of-check-to-time-of-use gaps.
+If you reserve capacity for a transaction, that reservation must be atomic—either the full amount is locked across applicable ledgers or none of it is.
+The Cycles reserve-commit lifecycle closes the shared-ledger time-of-check-to-time-of-use window between checking and reserving.
+It does not eliminate races elsewhere in the application or external side effect.

 3. Control must be structural, not semantic.
 You can't rely on an LLM to respect a system prompt that says "don't spend more than $10."
 That's a semantic control — a suggestion to a probabilistic system.
-Structural controls operate outside the LLM, at the infrastructure layer, and enforce boundaries deterministically.
-One is a hope.
-The other is an engineering guarantee.
+Structural controls operate outside the LLM, at the infrastructure layer.
+When every protected path is required to obtain a reservation and honor the result, the submitted budget check is deterministic; callers that bypass that boundary remain outside the guarantee.

 These aren't novel ideas.
 They're battle-tested patterns from decades of distributed systems engineering.
 What's novel is applying them to autonomous AI agents — where the "messages" are tool calls, the "brokers" are agent orchestrators, and the "transactions" are LLM inference chains that can spawn arbitrary sub-tasks.